 What about boxing?

 Dr. Rainer Martens, a sport psychologist and youth sport authority, stated the following: "Boxing should be banned, forbidden, and eliminated forever as a sport for children."
 I totally agree.
 Why?
-Boxing is the only sport whose goal is to harm another person.
-Reports of 12-year-old boxers who have registered strings of knockouts are chilling reminders of the basic brutality of the sport.
+It's a sport that includes the goal of harming another person.
+Reports of 12-year-old boxers, who have registered strings of knockouts, are chilling reminders of the basic brutality of the sport.
 The harmful effects of concussions are beyond the scope of this blog, but they obviously are a major concern in boxing.